Simple Tricks for Living Well with Diabetes—from People Who Have It

 Build a support system

 Though Rachel Zucker is only 24 years old, she’s been managing her type 1 diabetes diagnosis since she was four years old, making her quite the expert.
 She described diabetes as a full-time job: She had to accept that there are no days off, no breaks or vacations.
 That’s why she recommends having supportive friends and family around you who will move with your highs and lows—they’re essential to keeping a good attitude and mindset.
 Instead of hiding your diagnosis, Zucker says wear it with pride.
 “I tell anybody and everybody close to me that I’m diabetic.
 Making sure people around you know you’re diabetic can be life-saving in an emergency situation.
 In college, I made sure everybody around me knew I had type 1 diabetes, so when I went out to a party or to a sorority fundraising event, there was always someone looking out for me.
 Some people are afraid or embarrassed to tell others about their medical condition; I would highly encourage them not to be.
 Nobody has to do this alone,” she says.
-Find out how fruit can lower your diabetes risk.
+Find out how fruit can lower your type 2 diabetes risk.

 Don’t be overwhelmed